hidny/MikeTsCubeCode/README.md

 Find the number of distinct 3D polycube shapes with the number of cubes equal to 17, and then take it further.
 Challenge explanation: https://www.youtube.com/watch?v=g9n0a0644B4

-Link to the currently known numbers related to this: http://kevingong.com/Polyominoes/Enumeration.html (I'm mostly interested in the numbers that come after 59795121480 or 59,795,121,480) (Update: The number for N=17 is 457409613979)
+Link to the currently known numbers related to this: http://kevingong.com/Polyominoes/Enumeration.html

+(I'm mostly interested in the numbers that come after 59795121480 or 59,795,121,480) (Update: The number for N=17 is 457,409,613,979) (Update2: Discussions of this project mostly happened in these two links: https://github.com/mikepound/cubes/issues/23 and https://github.com/mikepound/opencubes/issues/27 )
-So far, I have an algorithm that doesn't take that much memory and will do the job in about 2 months.

 Thanks to Loïc Damien, datdenkikniet and Joseph Cordell, the algorithm got ported to Rust, and got a speed boost.
 Loïc Damien's code: https://gitlab.com/dzamlo/polycubes

-I'm currently working on slicing it up into a bunch of pieces, so it could be run by multiple CPUs at the same time.

 ## How to Run the program
 ### How to Run on command line (Not recommended for large values of N)